GREATDANELADY.COM

 Day 5 - Nzymes Granular

 I make up some Honest Kitchen ahead of time and pull out a couple of spoonfuls.
-Then I make gravy of 1/4 - 1/3 cup tepid temp water and Eagle or Wellness canned meat stir into kibble with supplements.
+Then I make gravy of 1/4 - 1/3 cup tepid temp water and canned meat stir into kibble with supplements.
 Top dress with Honest Kitchen mixture (at least with one meal a day) or your own fruits and veggies.
 You want the food moist but not floating and sloppy (this is for large/giant breeds, reduce amount for smaller breeds accordingly).

 Water On Food: